Bolivian cuisine is known for its diversity of dishes that vary from region to region. Come and discover those delicious dishes.

 I can say that Bolivian cuisine is evolving thanks to the gastronomic boom that exists in Latin America and the new Bolivian ambassadors (producers, chefs, salon managers, and others) who are giving the value and respect that Bolivian food deserves.

 Hello, I am Valentina Arteaga from La Paz, Bolivia.
 I’ve studied at Cordon Bleu and Basque Culinary Center.
-I’ve been a cook for approximately six years gaining experience in various restaurants and implementing different projects in many places such as Peru, Spain, and the United States.
+I’ve been a cook for approximately seven years gaining experience in various restaurants and implementing different projects in many places such as Peru, Spain, and the United States.